Serena into 10th straight major semifinal

 Lucic-Baroni earlier beat one of the tournament favorites, fifth-seed Karolina Pliskova, 6-4 3-6 6-4, to set up a clash with the world No. 2 and make her second grand slam semifinal a remarkable 18 years after the first.

-"No matter what happens, someone 34 or older will be in the final," Williams said in her on-court interview.
+"No matter what happens, someone 34 or older will be in the final," Williams said.

+Three years after making his first grand slam semifinal at Wimbledon, 15th-seed Grigor Dimitrov returned to the last four when the Bulgarian defeated No. 11 David Goffin 6-3 6-2 6-4.

+Dimitrov -- who will play either 14-time grand slam winner Rafael Nadal or Wimbledon finalist Milos Raonic on Friday -- won his 10th straight match.
+Roger Federer challenges Stan Wawrinka in an all-Swiss tussle Thursday.

-But Williams will be the substantial favorite against the 79th-ranked Croatian, who fled to the US after she said she was abused by her father.
+Williams will be the substantial favorite against the 79th-ranked Croatian, who fled to the US after she said she was abused by her father.

 Faced with a difficult draw, the six-time Australian Open champion hasn't dropped a set in seeing off the likes of Belinda Bencic, Lucie Safarova -- two players who only dropped out of the top 10 due to health issues -- crafty Czech Barbora Strycova and Konta.